 - Average customer lifespan: How long does the typical consumer remain a customer with your business?

-Once you have your data, analyze it and identify trends that can help you improve your business.
+Once you have your data, analyse it and identify trends that can help you improve your business.

 Are there any patterns in how customers who buy one product also end up buying another product?
 Do customers who come back often spend more than those who only visit occasionally?
 Use these metrics to identify where your brand is performing well — as well as the pain points that could be hurting your customer lifetime value.